Charles Howard Lloyd: Notable works

 Completed 1917, the Tracy Mansion is a large riverfront residence designed in the Tudor Revival style for industrialist David E. Tracy.
 The three-story house contained about 30 rooms and occupies a 1.5-acre parcel extending from Front Street to Second Street.
 Features included hardwood floors, decorative wall murals, and an iron-cage elevator.
 The building underwent multiple reuses, serving as a private residence, the Harrisburg Osteopathic Hospital (1951), a mental health facility, a restaurant, and later office space.

 Death

 Lloyd died in Harrisburg on September 21, 1937, at the age of 63.
 He was buried in East Harrisburg Cemetery.

 Legacy

-Lloyd’s body of work made him a prominent architect Harrisburg in the early 20th century, comparable to regional contemporaries such as John A. Dempwolf of York and C. Emlen Urban of Lancaster.
+Lloyd's architectural practice was active during the same period as regional contemporaries such as John A. Dempwolf of York and C. Emlen Urban of Lancaster.
 His buildings remain examples of architectural styles popular in the era, including Tudor Revival, Beaux-Arts, Collegiate Gothic, and Moorish Revival.